* Dollar index hits highest level since May 2017

-LONDON, Oct 1 (Reuters) - The dollar bulldozed almost everything in its path on its way to a 29-month high on Tuesday, as a blizzard of soft global data left the U.S. economy as the only one still looking in reasonable health.
+LONDON, Oct 1 (Reuters) - The dollar climbed to a 29-month high on Tuesday as a blizzard of soft global data left the U.S. economy as the only one still looking reasonably healthy.

-European stocks and the euro both suffered shaky starts as euro zone manufacturing data showed the sharpest contraction in almost seven years, but it was by no means the only alarm bell ringing.
+European stocks and the euro both suffered shaky mornings, after euro zone manufacturing data showed the sharpest contraction in almost seven years.

-Australia's dollar had tumbled overnight after its central bank cut interest rates in its trade war-hit economy for the third time this year.
-That in turn dragged the neighbouring Kiwi dollar to a 4-year low.
+Australia's dollar tumbled after its central bank cut interest rates in its trade war-hit economy for the third time this year.
+That dragged the neighbouring New Zealand dollar to a four-year low.

-"If you are very sensitive to global trade and sensitive to manufacturing you are having a very tough time of it at the moment, there is no doubt about it."
+"And if you are sensitive to global trade and sensitive to manufacturing, you are having a very tough time at the moment, there is no doubt about it."

-Bond markets were also grumbling after a weak auction of Japanese government debt underscored the lack of enthusiasm for the negative interest rates that more and more countries will be heading towards if economies and inflation stay weak.
+A weak auction of Japanese government debt after news the Bank of Japan will scale back some of its bond buying this month underscored the lack of enthusiasm for the negative interest rates that more and more countries seem to be heading for.

-That worry fed across to higher bond yields across major markets, with 10-year German, French and Spanish and U.S Treasury yields all up 2 to 4 basis points.
+That fed across to higher bond yields in major markets, with 10-year German, French and Spanish and U.S Treasury yields all up 2 to 4 basis points.

-It wasn't all gloomy though.
-In Asia, the world's largest contract chipmaker TSMC of Taiwan jumped 2.9% to hit an all-time high.
+In Asia, the world's largest contract chipmaker, TSMC of Taiwan, jumped 2.9% to a record high.

-MSCI's broadest index of Asia-Pacific shares outside Japan had inched up 0.23% while Japan's Nikkei rose 0.6% and Australia's benchmark by 0.8%, some of that coming after the central bank rate cut.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.23%.
+Japan's Nikkei gained 0.6% despite a six-year low in big business confidence.
+Australia's benchmark rose 0.8%, some of that after the central bank's rate cut.

-White House trade adviser Peter Navarro had also dismissed reports on Monday that the Trump administration was considering delisting Chinese companies from U.S. stock exchanges as "fake news"
+White House trade adviser Peter Navarro dismissed reports on Monday that President Donald Trump's administration was considering delisting Chinese companies from U.S. stock exchanges as "fake news".

 "Whether it was a fake news or not, it is becoming harder to know exactly what the U.S. administration will be doing," said Takashi Hiroki, chief strategist at Monex Securities.

-The yen was slightly weaker at 108.24 yen to the dollar , not far from last month's low of 108.48 too.
+The yen spent most of the day around 108.25 yen to the dollar, not far from last month's low of 108.48.

-Gold also fell to a two-month low as the stronger greenback took its toll on metals markets, It was last trading at $1,468.50 per ounce.
+Gold also fell to a two-month low as the stronger dollar took its toll on metals markets.
+It was last trading at $1,468 per ounce.

-Oil prices rebounded, however, after data showed production at the world's largest oil producers fell in the third quarter.
-It also came after a sizeable 8% drop over the last few months.
+Oil prices rebounded after data showed production at the world's largest oil producers fell in the third quarter.
+It also came after an 8% drop over the past few months.

-"Any rallies, though, are likely to be met with plenty of sellers as a slowing global economy and the recovery of Saudi production outweigh any Middle East risk factors for now," Jeffrey Halley, a senior market analyst for Asia Pacific at OANDA in Singapore, said.
+"Any rallies, though, are likely to be met with plenty of sellers as a slowing global economy and the recovery of Saudi production outweigh any Middle East risk factors for now," said Jeffrey Halley, a senior market analyst for Asia Pacific at OANDA in Singapore.

-Additional reporting by Florence Tan in Singapore; Editing by Kim Coghill
+Additional reporting by Florence Tan in Singapore; editing by Kim Coghill, Larry King